-Baldwin laughed.
-But Albin asked the man, "What did you do?
+Albin asked, "What did you do?
 How many men were working on it?
 Were you using a crane?"

-The man ignored him and answered Albin.
+The man ignored the big squire and answered Albin.
 "The crane brought stones up to us on the walls.
 I have no idea how many men worked on it.
 There were over a hundred of us."

 Albin talked about it on the way home.